 “To fear to face an issue is to believe that the worst is true.”

 What do I fear?

 This question freaks most people out.
 They avoid it like the plague.
 How many times have we lamented over doing something?
-The concern, worry, or terror continued to grow bigger until we were immobilized by the fear.
-When you really want to do something and it is the fear that is holding you back, then acknowledge that you are fearful and do it anyway.
+The concern, worry, or terror grew bigger until the fear immobilized us.
+When you want to do something, and the fear is holding you back, then acknowledge that you are fearful and do it anyway.
 Do you remember how terrified you were to experience your first kiss?
 If you hadn’t faced the fear, you would have never learned the life lesson and experienced the joy of your first love.
-Many of us now have a shoebox full of exes and we still reminisce about the good old days.
+Many of us now have a shoebox full of exes, and we still reminisce about the good old days.
 Facing fear always results in a reward.
 Release the negative thoughts that connect and bind you to that fear.
 The only way to conquer fear is to push through it by taking immediate action.
 Feel the fear and go for it!
 Eleanor Roosevelt said it best: “You gain strength, courage, and confidence by every experience in which you look fear in the face.
 You must do the thing you think you cannot do.”

-When you take the time to ask the right questions you are already on the road to self-discovery and avoiding the pitfalls from the last time you tried something and failed.
+When you take the time to ask the right questions, you are already on the road to self-discovery and avoiding the pitfalls from the last time you tried something and failed.
 This results in unlimited self-improvement.
-The process of asking the right questions will undoubtedly increase your overall personal value.
+The process of asking the right questions, and remembering these 8 deep questions to ask yourself, will undoubtedly increase your overall personal value.
 And there is only one person that can ultimately improve the quality of your life—and that person is you.
 Wouldn’t you agree?

 Best of success to you!